ahmedkotb98/Semi-Supervised-Gan/README.md

 ## Training

--You can use the below command to run the training on GPU
+- You can use the below command to run the training on GPU
 ```
 python ImprovedGAN.py --cuda
 ```